kerwin/docker-registry-driver-sinastorage/README.md

 In order to verify what you did is ok, just run `pip install tox; tox`.
 This will run the tests provided by [`docker-registry-core`][registry-core].

-Please also follow the contributing guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 [pypi-url]: https://pypi.python.org/pypi/docker-registry-driver-sinastorage
 [registry-core]: https://github.com/dotcloud/docker-registry/tree/master/depends/docker-registry-core